G2Lab/scPrivacy/README.md

 by Conor R. Walker, Xiaoting Li, Manav Chakravarthy, William Lounsbery-Scaife, Yoolim A. Choi, Rithambara Singh, and Gamze Gürsoy <br/>
 DOI: TBD

+For the README of running the each type of linking, please go to the folders.